 I’m a writer and academic working at the intersection of literature, knowledge production, and public discourse.
 Currently a postdoctoral fellow at Yale’s Center for Cultural Sociology, I explore how meaning is generated through cultural and scholarly practices, how normative orders are embedded in texts, and how literature and academic discourse shape democratic publics.

+Another key area of research is scholarly authorship.
 My book Authorship and Publishing in the Humanities (Cambridge University Press, 2023), based on my doctoral thesis, examines the symbolic and institutional frameworks that shape scholarly authorship in the humanities.
-In addition, I have worked on projects relating to research evaluation, open access, and research cultures in Germany and the UK, with a particular focus on discourses in the humanities.
-Most recently, I have written on the sociological reception of poetry (using the example of Tomas Tranströmer), as well as on literary authorship as an actor in civil society (explored through the case of Colson Whitehead).
+Earlier, I have worked on projects relating to research evaluation, open access, and research cultures in Germany and the UK, with a particular focus on discourses in the humanities.
+I’m an outspoken proponent of open humanities, about which I have written some articles.

 Literature and Academic Work in Conversation

-I also write literary fiction and poetry myself.
 Choose below to find out more about my academic or literary work:

 You can find an overview of my scholarly work as well as a small selection of my literary work on this website.
 The scholarly work is mostly in English, the novel and poems are in German.
 You can find the privacy policy here.